 Benedict Chess

 No captures, no checks or mates.
-Attacked piece flips (changes the color).
+Attacked piece flips (changes the colour).
 Unique game with very specific tactical patterns.

 The game uses Standard Chess pieces, and standard chess initial position.
 Pieces move as in Standard Chess, except that captures are not allowed.

-When a moved piece attacks (threatens it with what would be a legal capture in Standard Chess) the attacked piece changes color - it defects.
-A piece that changes color - a traitor - has full function for the new side and can be moved on the very next move; but it does not attack an opposing piece to change its color until it is moved on a subsequent move.
+When a moved piece attacks (threatens it with what would be a legal capture in Standard Chess) the attacked piece changes colour - it defects.
+A piece that changes colour - a traitor - has full function for the new side and can be moved on the very next move; but it does not attack an opposing piece to change its colour until it is moved on a subsequent move.

 Black just played Qd3